kineticstoolkit/kineticstoolkit/README.md

   reducing the font size on screen.
 - The standard figure size is changed to [10, 5], which is a little bigger than the default and is thus more practical for interactive navigation.
-- The default color order is changed to (rgbcmyk).
-The first colors, red, green and blue, are consistent the colours assigned to x, y and z in most 3D visualization softwares, and the next colours are consistent with Matlab's legacy color order.

 ### Changing defaults ###
 In some case we would not want a module to change the behaviour of the